 Some recent "Trends" seem to be taking off like wildfire, and I'm 100% convinced it is for image, and looks more than functionality.
 People more concerned about impressing their social media followers than having a functional rig.

 ROOFTOP TENTS: Everyone and their mother has a roof top tent now.
 In MY OPINION, these are over glorified, over complicated, and MOST DEFINITELY overpriced for what they are.
 But the market wants them so they are there.
 The downsides are much more than the upsides.
 I've had 2 different Eezi-Awn roof tents back in the day when they were first in the US.
-They take up alot of valuable real estate.
+They take up a lot of valuable real estate.
 They rob the vehicle of at least 2mpgs (calculated this on 2 different trucks).
 They are heavy as hell, and totally screw up the vehicles center of gravity for any type of legit off-roading.
 Packing them up after or during a heavy rain is a freaking nightmare!
 Yeah, they look cool, if you're into that type of thing, but for all the downsides, i'll pass.

 For bombproof reliability and functionality, again, KEEP IT SIMPLE.
 Old Man Emu suspension has been on all of my trucks, even the race truck, and for those that know me, you know i'm not easy on my stuff.
-Not one single issue ever, in over 50k dirt miles!
+Not one single issue ever, in over 60k dirt miles!
 Stay away from those fancy bypass shocks and long travel stuff if you're going into the back county!

 I added the biggest baddest auxillary battery available with the Odyssey PC 2150.
 This runs both the fridge and the 2000 watt inverter flawlessy.
 The inverter is a Xantrex ProSINE 2000 watt, capable of running pretty much anything you could possibly need or want on the trail or at camp!